-With support for nearly 700 live TV channels, Quickplay is among the world leading providers of premium live TV content to any device.
+With support for 1100 live TV channels, Quickplay is among the world leading providers of premium live TV content to any device.

 Quickplay processes 25,000 hours of VOD content every month.
 With secure connections to over 200 premium content providers, Quickplay manages one of the world’s largest VOD libraries in the world.

 Much more than encoding, Quickplay’s powerful workflow capabilities and services enrich your content including extensive meta data processing capabilities.

 This White Paper addresses the financial and operational limitations operators face when launching and growing an OTT service and the benefits of software-defined video under a managed services model.